American Bank Note Company Building: Facade

 The facades are divided into three horizontal layers by broad cornices above the first and fourth floors.
 The single-story base is made of rusticated stone blocks above a raised basement and water table made of smooth ashlar, and a string course runs above it.
 The second through fourth stories are faced with smooth ashlar, while the fifth floor serves as an attic and is also faced with smooth ashlar.
 An elaborate entablature runs above the fourth floor, encircled by a metal railing.
 Another cornice runs above the attic and contains gargoyle medallions at the corners.
 The Woodbury Granite Company provided the granite for the facade.

 The main entrance is through a set of glass-and-metal doors in the center of the Broad Street elevation; it is accessed by a small staircase leading from the sidewalk, flanked by short pedestals.
 Above the doorway, a carved eagle is perched on a cartouche atop two crossed branches.
 There is a tall, narrow casement window on either side of the entrance stair, as well as a shorter narrow window on the water table.
 The second through fourth floors on this facade contain two fluted, Corinthian columns, which support a metal-lettered frieze with the American Bank Note Company's name.
 The columns frame a recessed central bay with casement windows on each level.

 The side facades on Beaver and Marketfield Streets, to the north and south respectively, each contain five vertical bays.
 As with the main facade, the first story contains rusticated stone blocks.
 On the side facades, the three central bays of the first floor each contain large square window openings with aluminum windows.
-The center bays on the second through fourth floors have aluminum windows in each bay, flanked by large Doric-style pilasters, while the outer bays on each floor consist of flat ashlar masonry with narrow windows and ventilation openings.
+The center bays on the second through fourth floors have aluminum oriel windows in each bay, flanked by large Doric-style pilasters, while the outer bays on each floor consist of flat ashlar masonry with narrow windows and ventilation openings.
 At the attic, the side facades have openings that are of the same width as the windows on the lower floors.